-- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, January 16–Friday, February 10, for spring 2023).
+- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 21–Friday, September 8, for fall 2023).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

-- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, April 17–Friday, May 12, for spring 2023).
+- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, November 27–Friday, December 15, for fall 2023).
 You must refer to the honors points table for specific instructions.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.

 - Maintain a cumulative GPA ≥ 3.30.